Do you have an eCommerce website with hundreds of category pages and thousands of product pages?

 How To Measure Core Web Vitals

 There are several ways to measure your website’s Core Web Vitals performance.
-You can use the Chrome User Experience Report and PageSpeed Insights reports to measure the Core Web Vitals for individual URLs, but the simplest and perhaps most useful method is via the
+You can use the Chrome User Experience Report and PageSpeed Insights reports to measure the Core Web Vitals for individual URLs, but the simplest and perhaps most useful method is via the Core Web Vitals report in Google Search Console.

 The report tells you exactly which URLs on your website have passed or failed the Core Web Vitals score Google is looking for.